 What makes this a hidden gem in DUMBO, and one of our favorite Instagram spots, is that even on the busiest of days with tourists, its easy to overlook this area even though its location is right next to the Brooklyn Bridge and people passing through Brooklyn Bridge Park.

 Another hidden gem in DUMBO are finding all the painted murals that make up the DUMBO Walls.
-While local residents complain about the noise, congestion, and pollution the Brooklyn-Queens Expressway (aka BQE) brings to their neighborhood, one way to try and make the not so aesthetic highway prettier was inviting artists to bring some color to the walls with murals with world-renowned artists like Eltono, MOMO, and Shepard Fairey to name a few.
+While local residents complain about the noise, congestion, and pollution the Brooklyn-Queens Expressway (aka BQE) brings to their neighborhood, one way to try and make the not-so-aesthetic highway prettier was inviting artists to bring some color to the walls with murals with world-renowned artists like Eltono, MOMO, and Shepard Fairey to name a few.

 Most of the murals can be found in DUMBO along York Street between Washington Street and Pearl Street.
-But be sure to check out this post if you want to find them all.

 Time Out Market Rooftop